 Robert joined the First Presbyterian staff in January 2012 as Transitional Pastor for both FPCC and Harmony Presbyterian Church.
 An Arkansas native, Robert grew up in Little Rock and was a member of Second Presbyterian Church and later a charter member of St. Margaret Episcopal Church.
 He holds degrees from Millsaps College (B.A.
 History/Religion), Austin Presbyterian Theological Seminary (M.Div), Garrett-Evangelical Theological Seminary at Northwestern University (M.T.S.
 Christian Ethics/ Practical Theology) and Columbia Theological Seminary (D. Min.
 Gospel and Culture).
 He is currently pursuing a PhD at King's College in the University of Aberdeen (Scotland) in the area of Political/Practical Theology.

 Since being ordained in 2001, Robert has served congregations in Louisiana, Michigan and Arkansas.
 He served the presbytery as a member of the Committee on Preparation for Ministry and the Presbytery General Committee, a reader for ordination exams and commissioner to the Synod of the Sun.
+He currently moderates the Presbytery Restructure Taskforce.
 With the synod he served as a member of the Coordinating Team, moderator of the Synod Stewardship Ministry moderator of the Synod Co-Leader Search Committee.
 On behalf of the synod, Robert served as a representative to the University of the Ozarks and the Texas Presbyterian Foundation boards.
 He is currently a trustee of Vera Lloyd Presbyterian Family Services.
+He is also an adjunct faculty member at Hendrix College and the University of the Ozarks.

 Since 2008, Robert has been part of a clergy group calling themselves "The Gathering of Heretics."
 Composed of pastors from the PC(USA) and the United Church of Canada, the group meets twice each year for mutual support, sharing ideas and sermon writing and critique.
 Recent sermon projects include the Gospels of John and Mark, the book of Romans and often neglected texts of "terror" from the book of Genesis.
 The group also brews beer together although Robert's primary responsibility is staying out of the way and being an occasional taste tester.
 He is also part of a group exploring theology and the genre of Steampunk fiction.